How to apply for a reduced rate of withholding tax, and work out the tax due on worldwide earnings.

 - non-recoverable record company support

-- filming or recording of the performances
+- performances, and the filming or recording of them

 - flat rate fees for recording

-Expenses you pay that are ‘wholly and exclusively’ in connection with a UK performance may be deducted from your income before tax is calculated.
+Expenses that are wholly and exclusively in connection with a UK performance may be deducted from your income before tax is calculated.

 - production and pre-production costs

 - fees or commission to managers and agents